nojhan/colout/README.md

 character not supposed to be used to write down numbers.
 This permits to apply this special color on a large group, while interpreting only its numerical part.

-If the python-pygments library is installed, you can use the name of a syntax-coloring "lexer" as a color (for example: "Cpp", "ruby", "xml+django", etc.).
+If the python3-pygments library is installed, you can use the name of a syntax-coloring "lexer" as a color (for example: "Cpp", "ruby", "xml+django", etc.).

 If GIMP palettes files (*.gpl) are available, you can also use their names as a